 Early Marker of Alzheimer’s

-Memory issues that cause navigation problems are considered an early marker of – the most common type of dementia.
-Magnetic resonance imaging (MRI) traditionally shows that the areas of the brain crucial for recalling our spatial environment are the first to suffer from this degenerative disease.
+Memory issues that cause navigation problems are considered an early marker of Alzheimer’s — the most common type of dementia.
+Magnetic resonance imaging (MRI) often shows that the areas of the brain crucial for recalling our spatial environment are among the first to be affected by this degenerative disease.

 Thus, increasingly frequent memory lapses may serve as a warning sign of more pronounced difficulties in the future.